-While there might be some demand for a limited number of users given the lack of this space directly in Sudbury, the concern that tenants might create environmental issues indicates a lack of support for this use, thus flex space is not recommended for further analysis for this site.
+While there might be some demand for a limited number of users given the lack of this space directly in Sudbury, the concern that tenants might create environmental issues indicates a lack of support for this use.

 Retail: The region is well-served by existing retail located along the major highway network.
 The site is not a strong candidate for large-scale retail, nor for neighborhood or specialty retail due to the isolated location, low density surrounding, poor visibility, congested road network, lack of sewer, and surplus of retail in the region along Route 62 in Maynard, Acton, Concord, and along Route 20 in Sudbury.